N0Soull/Discord-SelfBot/README.md

 ### Usage

-To run the selfbot, execute the main.py script as follows:
+To run the selfbot, execute the python script as follows:

 ```python
 python3 bot.py